rajatkantinandi/quizmaster/README.md

 ## Features

 - All data is stored offline in indexedDB.
-- Multiple local users can signup & create quizzes.
+- Multiple local users can signup & create quizzes or play as a guest.
 - One user can create multiple quizzes.
 - Can play the same quiz multiple times.
 - Editing quizzes are saved as `draft` automatically once you save a question.